 Morgann Carlon is fascinated by taking various events, points in time, and seemingly disparate data points to make informed decisions and predict outcomes.

-The AI Institute is proud to introduce a new series profiling AI warriors who are pushing the boundaries of what’s possible in the search for new and innovative uses of AI.
+Deloitte AI Institute is proud to introduce a series profiling AI warriors who are pushing the boundaries of what’s possible in the search for new and innovative uses of AI.

 Can you share the most interesting part of your career journey?